CINCINNATI (May 5, 2023) – Dayle Newman looks for ways to protect his hard-earned money.

 "I can barely pay the taxes.
 How am I going to pay a tax preparer?" she said.
 She worried about being scammed.
 Then she learned about United Way's Free Tax Prep.

 "They helped me.
 They got me as much refund as they could.
 It was important to receive the money.
 At that time, I had no money.
 That helped me buy things I needed – clothes and my car payment.
 It was a relief."

-With its dedicated donors, partners, volunteers and staff, United Way of Greater Cincinnati brings new voices and solutions to decades-old challenges so more families in our community thrive.
+With its dedicated donors, staff and partners, United Way of Greater Cincinnati brings new voices and solutions to decades-old challenges so more families in our community thrive.

 As the community catalyst, UWGC drives change through investments, influence and filling gaps in services to create lasting change for families today and for future generations.

 UWGC does this by focusing on six investment portfolios: Housing First, NextGen Success, Equitable Economic Mobility, Improved Prevention/Stronger Communities, Ready Kids/Resilient Families and Responding to Community Needs.

 Learn more about UWGC’s work underway in nine counties in Ohio, Kentucky and Indiana and how you can be part of our collective community impact at UWGC.org. #LiveUnited